Everyday words and phrases that have racist connotations - KEYT | KCOY

 Parker argues the name evokes slave masters in the US South, especially given the history of the golf course where it’s held.

-For decades Augusta National Golf Club required that all caddies be black.
-It also banned black golfers from the Masters Tournament until 1975, when Lee Elders broke its color barrier.
+For decades Augusta National Golf Club required that all caddies be Black.
+It also banned Black golfers from the Masters Tournament until 1975, when Lee Elder broke its color barrier.

 Black members weren’t admitted to the club until 1990, and women weren’t admitted until 2012.